German General Staff: Early history

 Before the nineteenth century, success on the battlefield largely depended on the military competence of the sovereign.
 Duke Frederick William introduced the term Generalstabsdienst (General Staff Service) for the Prusso-Brandenburgian army in 1640.
 While Frederick the Great brought success to the Prussian arms, his successors lacked his talent, so generalship in the Army declined, even though they were assisted by a Quartermaster General Staff of adjutants and engineers established by Frederick the Great.
 Reformers in the army began to write and lecture on the need to preserve and somehow institutionalize the military talent that Frederick had assembled in his army.
 They argued that a carefully assembled cadre of talented officer staff could plan logistics and train the Army in peace as well as in war.
 In the last years of the eighteenth century, it became the practice to assign military experts to assist the generals of Prussia's Army, largely at the instigation of comparatively junior but gifted officers such as Gerhard von Scharnhorst and August von Gneisenau.
 Nevertheless, such measures were insufficient to overcome the inefficiency of the Army, which was commanded by aged veterans of the campaigns of Frederick the Great, almost half a century earlier.

-In 1806, the Prussian Army was routed by French Armies led by Napoleon's marshals at the Battle of Jena.
+In 1806, the Prussian Army was routed by the French Imperial Army led by Napoleon's marshals at the Battle of Jena.
 In the aftermath of this debacle, the Prussian Army and state largely collapsed.
 "Seldom in history has an army been reduced to impotence more swiftly or decisively."
-After the Peace of Tilsit in 1807, King Frederick William III appointed Scharnhorst, Gneisenau, Prime Minister Baron vom und zum Stein and several promising young officers to his Military Reorganization Commission.
+After the Peace of Tilsit in 1807, King Frederick William III appointed Scharnhorst, Gneisenau, Minister President Baron vom und zum Stein and several promising young officers to his Military Reorganization Commission.
 This commission acted as a general staff to plan and implement the reconstruction of the Prussian Army.
 They persuaded the king that to match the French commanders, who rose by merit, each Prussian commander of an Army, Corps and Division should have a staff-trained officer assigned as his adjutant.
 Scharnhorst intended them to "support incompetent Generals, providing the talents that might otherwise be wanting among leaders and commanders".
 The unlikely pairing of the erratic but popular Field Marshal Blücher as commander in chief with Lieutenant General Gneisenau as his chief of staff showed this system to its best advantage: Blücher lauded Gneisenau for his role in maneuvering the Prussian Army during a difficult retreat through the Harz mountains.